By Ray Roman | March 24, 2022

 The windows on your travel trailer should be double-pane windows.
 Double-pane windows provide better protection from the cold as they do not allow the cold air to pass through.

 Word of Caution – Double-pane windows may fail and fog up.
 This is a costly repair that you should know about in advance.
-Having said that, there are many RV owners who will not get any other type of window for their campers.
+Having said that, many RV owners will not get any other type of window for their campers.

 A good idea is to have your windows tinted.
 This will keep the inside of your RV cooler during the hot summer days.